Norfolk Naval Shipyard

 Source: Library of Congress, Plan de Portsmouth en Virginie (1781?)

-It took 160 years from the initial settlement at Jamestown before anyone built that first shipyard on the Elizabeth River.
-Hampton Roads was exposed to attack, and not a great place for a military base or civilian city until the end of the French and Indian War in 1763.
-Prior to victory over the French in that war, the British Navy lacked clear naval superiority on the high seas.
-After the decline of Spain and then the defeat of the French, Britain gained maritime dominance comparable to the global supremacy exerted by the United States today, and the risk of attack at Hampton Roads was greatly diminished.
+Prior to British victory in the French and Indian War/Seven Years War in 1763, the Royal Navy lacked clear superiority on the high seas.
+After the decline of Spain and then the defeat of the French, Britain gained maritime dominance comparable to the global supremacy exerted by the United States after World War II.
+Once the risk of attack at Hampton Roads was greatly diminished, building a shipyard was a more-realistic investment.

 Crab Creek once separated Gosport from Portsmouth